A Carleman-based numerical method for quasilinear elliptic equations with over-determined boundary data and applications: The iteration and linearization approach for Problem

 Then, the assumption in Problem \ref{p1} implies that $W \ne \emptyset$, and $u^* \in W$.
 We now construct a sequence $\{u_{n}\}_{n \geq 0}$ that converges to the solution $u^*$ to \eqref{main eqn}.
 Take a function $u_0 \in W.$ Assume by induction that we have the knowledge of $u_{n}$ for some $n \geq 0$.
 We find $u_{n+1}$ as follows.
 Assume that $u^* = u_n + h$ for some $h \in H_0$ where

 Plugging $u^* = u_n + h$ into \eqref{main eqn}, we have

-Heuristically, we assume at this moment that $h$ is small, that is, $\|h\|_{C^1(\Omega)} \ll 1$.
-This assumption plays the role in establishing a numerical scheme to find $u_{n + 1}$ while it does not play a key role in the proof of the convergence theorem.
-By Taylor's expansion, we approximate \eqref{2.2} as
+for all $\x \in \Omega.$ Heuristically, we assume at this moment that $h$ is small, that is, $\|h\|_{C^1(\Omega)} \ll 1$. \begin{remark} The temporary assumption $\|h\|_{C^1(\Omega)} \ll 1$ is imposed for the suggestion in establishing a numerical scheme to find $u_{n + 1}$ while this condition is completely relaxed in the proof of the convergence theorem. \end{remark} By Taylor's expansion, we approximate \eqref{2.2} as